liballeg/allegro5/README_android.txt

     mkdir build
     cd build
     cmake .. -DANDROID_NDK_TOOLCHAIN_ROOT=$TC -DWANT_ANDROID=on \
+        -DCMAKE_BUILD_TYPE=Debug -DANDROID_TARGET=android-12 \
-        -DCMAKE_BUILD_TYPE=Debug  # -G"MSYS Makefiles"
+        # -G"MSYS Makefiles"
     make

+Where you can change ANDROID_TARGET to be something else if you want.
 This produces the normal Allegro native libraries (liballegro-*.so) as well as Allegro5.jar.
 You do not need to, but you may run `make install` to install headers and libraries into the toolchain directory.

 You may want to add -DWANT_MONOLITH=ON if you prefer a single Allegro library instead of one for each addon.